JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 {{ Adam voiced that it's "the coolest creation in crypto in the last 10 years," which comes back to the thesis part.

 1.2 very briefly into public background shared around origination acc EA.
-See unproductive net social expense of arbitrage. }}
+See unproductive net social expense of arbitrage as shown in central rents from trdes executing in [dark pools](https://x.com/JFWooten4/status/1842296919160144159) per genslar off-exchange
+}}

 ## 1.3 Appreciated Thought-Provoking Perspective